 '''

 java.lang.Object

 java.security.Permission

-java.security.BasicPermission
+RealtimePermission

 AffinityPermission

 '''

-The alternate memory management module provides one permission for the security manager to use.
+The core module provides a permission for the security manager to manage CPU affinities.
 The following table describes the actions to check.
-A signal name can be given as an argument.
+Each permission can be limited to the current ThreadGroup by specifying the target group or it can apply to all with no target or the target .

 Action Name Description Risks of grant

-control Change the affinity of An application could
+control Change the affinity of CPU Assignment Risk

-a task interfere with critical
+a task

-task by assigning too

-many other tasks to

-the same CPU.

-change One could change the An application could
+monitor One could change the Lost Events Risk

-event used to monitor prevent other task
+event used to monitor

-adding or removing a from being notified of
+adding or removing a

-processor. a processor coming
+processor.

-online or going offline.